paulmbw/paulmbw-blog-2019/src/pages/articles/2020-04-19---remote-workout/index.md

 We had to jump over a few technical hurdles before getting started with the workout.
 I had initially got set up using an iPad and multitasking with Skype and YouTube.
 I later realised while being on the Skype call, the camera shuts off once you navigate to a different app, which I thought was quite disappointing.
 As an alternative, I only used the tablet for the Skype call and used my laptop to follow the workout tutorial.

 Moreover, we also had to ensure we started the video at the same time to be in sync.
 Kal also had the video opened and we had to essentially click play simultaneously.
 This worked somewhat well, but there were times where I had noticed I was a few seconds behind.
-To quote Kal once more,
+To quote Kal once more:

 > While it was mostly a fun experience, it took us a while to get set up.
 I had issues keeping camera on, and because it wasn't a guided workout video I had to constantly look up at the screen to follow the workout.
 Otherwise it was a lot of fun and I'd definitely do it again.